You may override this value.">Effect Size:

 Was the average of the apple's weight in the entire orchard changed this year? or is it just a random difference?

-In the same example as above, the farmer only cares if the entire average is lesser this year.
+In the same example as above, the farmer only cares to know if the entire average is lesser this year.